mandyhathaway/WillitraintomorrowPredictions/README.md

 # WillitraintomorrowPredictions
-This is a very simple into to data handeling and model building project.
+This is a very simple intro to data handling and model-building project.